Missouri inmate adamantly denies role in 1978 triple slaying - NewsBreak

 Missouri inmate adamantly denies role in 1978 triple slaying

-“I had absolutely nothing to do with these murders.
-By no means was I anywhere close to that crime scene,” said Kevin Strickland, who said he has been working toward his freedom since he was convicted and sentenced to life in prison in 1979.
+Kevin Strickland said he had been pursuing the hearing since he was convicted and sentenced to life in prison in 1979.

-Jackson County Prosecutor Jean Peters Baker and other legal and political leaders say Strickland was wrongfully convicted.
+Jackson County Prosecutor Jean Peters Baker and other legal and political leaders say Strickland was wrongfully convicted, and Peters Baker has been working to free him.
 She said evidence used to convict him had been recanted or disproven since his trial.

 “This is a triple murder in which three young people were executed,” Peters Baker said Monday.
 “The tragedy was made much, much worse by Kevin Strickland’s conviction.”

+Under questioning from Peters Baker and his personal attorney, Robert Hoffman, Strickland said he had “absolutely nothing to do with these murders.”

-The evidentiary hearing in Strickland’s case comes after months of delays caused by legal procedures and canceled hearings prompted mostly by motions filed by the state attorney general’s office.
-Attorney General Eric Schmitt, a Republican running for the U.S. Senate, of the murders.
+The evidentiary hearing in Strickland's case comes after months of delays caused by legal procedures and canceled hearings prompted mostly by motions filed by the state attorney general's office.
+Attorney General Eric Schmitt, a Republican running for the U.S. Senate, has said he believes Strickland is guilty of the murders.

-Attorneys for Strickland and the Attorney General’s office indicated during opening statements that the statements from Cynthia Douglas, the only survivor of the shootings, identifying Strickland as the shooter would be central to determining Strickland’s fate.
-Strickland’s supporters said Douglas recanted her identification before she died.

-Andrew Clarke, an assistant prosecutor in the Attorney General’s office, said evidence existed to show Strickland was guilty.
-He said recorded phone calls between Douglas and her husband while he was incarcerated would show she was not interested in helping Strickland prove his innocence.
+Andrew Clarke, an assistant prosecutor in the Attorney General’s office, said in his opening statement that evidence existed to show Strickland was guilty.
+Assistant prosecutor Christine Krug was cross-examining Strickland Monday afternoon.

-Clarke also said one of Strickland’s fingerprints was found on a car used the night of the killings.
-It was owned by Vincent Bell, who later pleaded guilty to the murders.

-Strickland testified that he often drove the car for Bell, who did not have a driver’s license and he was surprised more of the his fingerprints weren’t found on the car.
-Strickland also acknowledged he gave Bell some shotgun shells two to three weeks before the killings after Bell said he wanted to test a shotgun he was given.
-But Strickland maintained he did not know they would be used in a triple murder.

 Strickland, 62, was convicted in the April 25, 1978, fatal shootings of Larry Ingram, 21; John Walker, 20; and Sherrie Black, 22, in Kansas City.

-Note: This story has been corrected to show that Christine Krug was handling Monday afternoon’s cross examination for the attorney general’s office.